SanskarG83/SanskarG83/README.md

 - 🌱 Currently pursuing **B.Tech in 'Artificial Intelligence and Data Science' at Vishwakarma Institute of Technology, Pune**

-- 💬 Ask me about **Andrid Development, Flutter (cross-platform development), Web development and much more....📌**
+- 💬 Ask me about **Android Development, Flutter (cross-platform development), Web development and much more....📌**

 - 📫 How to reach me **sanskar.gundecha03@gmail.com**